nasorensen/Project_4/README.md

 Results
 Achieved R2 of 0.828 on the test set with slight overfitting of R2 training vs test.
  -
- - Jennifer:
- - A model was developed to predict the number of days on market based on the user input.
+ ### 3. Days on Market model
- - The model used XGBoost, a type of decision tree machine learning model commonly used in real estate.
+Used XGBoost, a type of decision tree machine learning model commonly used in real estate.
+Steps Taken:
+ - Loaded the .csv file into the model and performed data pre-processing
+ - Calculated days on market by subtracting sold_date from list_date
+ - dropped unnecessary columns: list_date, sold_date, city, street, latitude, longitude, zip, list_price, sold_price
+ - Split the data into training and testing, then set up the model.
+ - Ran GridsearchCV to determine the best parameters, determined the feature importance.
+ - Re-ran the model after dropping additional column and adjusting the parameters.
  - Many attemps were made to optimize this model, however, results peaked at 71% R2 accuracy.
  - Ultimately, the group decided not to include this model in the final project due to the low accuracy.
- -

 ## Create Folium map
  - Upload CSV and create Folium map to show recently sold homes that match a users input (beds, bath, square footage)